VickieAbdul/GlobalMart-Sales-Forecasting/GLOBALMART_FORECAST_README.md

 ## License

 MIT License - Free to use for educational and portfolio purposes.
+The dataset used for this project was generated using Claude AI.
 ---

 **⭐ Star this repository if you found this analysis helpful!**